kdowbecki/kdowbecki.github.io/_posts/2019-12-08-Statement-caching-with-Spring-Boot-and-Oracle-database.md

 By design HikariCP doesn't implement a statement cache [as explained by the author](https://github.com/brettwooldridge/HikariCP/issues/488#issuecomment-154285114).
 This functionality must be provided by the JDBC driver if we want to use it in our application.
 In our case `ojdbc8.jar` provides a configuration
 **`oracle.jdbc.implicitStatementCacheSize` property** which defines the size of the internal LRU statement cache.
-By default the value is 0, we need to set it to enable cache.
+By default, the value is 0, we need to overwrite it to enable caching.

 This can be done with `application.yml` property, if we want to cache 100 statements: